marrkponce/Fortune-Cookie-Teller/README.md

 OBJECTIVE:

--Build a message generator program using Javascript -Use Git version control
+*Build a message generator program using Javascript *Use Git version control
--Use command line
+*Use command line
--Develop locally on your computer (used VScode) -Message should use at least 3 random words
+*Develop locally on your computer (used VScode) *Message should use at least 3 random words

 Theme: